Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Baseline results

-Table~\ref{tab:point-results-details} shows the evaluation results for point tracking based on the three metrics.
 To further understand the performance, we split points into two groups: static and moving.
 Note that there are no static points in the moving camera scenario, all points are moving.
-In static camera, we determine a point is moving if its distance between start frame and end frame is more than 0.01 in the normalized image coordinate system.
+In static camera, we determine that a point is moving if its distance between start frame and end frame is more than 0.01 in the normalized image coordinate system.
 As expected, the dummy baseline performs well on static points, reaching 0.722 average jaccard.
-But TapNet significantly outperforms when points are moving, particularly in the moving camera setup, improving average jaccard from 0.088 to 0.328.
-Besides AJ, TapNet significantly improves the static baseline on occlusion accuracy from 0.675 to 0.849.
-One interesting observation is that on both position accuracy ($<\delta^x$) and jaccard at $\delta$, TapNet starts to outperform static baseline only when measured above 4 pixel threshold.
+But TAP-Net significantly outperforms when points are moving, particularly in the moving camera setup, improving average Jaccard from 0.088 to 0.328.
+Besides AJ, TAP-Net significantly improves the static baseline on occlusion accuracy from 0.675 to 0.849.
+One interesting observation is that on both position accuracy ($<\delta^x$) and jaccard at $\delta$, TAP-Net starts to outperform static baseline only when measured above 4 pixel threshold.
 This is because human annotations still contain small localization errors and 4 pixel threshold is more reliable than 1 or 2 pixel threshold for measuring under 256x256 resolution.